miekg/gitopper/gitopper.8.md

 ~~~

 And things should work then.
 I.e. in /etc/prometheus you should see the content of the
 *miekg/gitopper-config* repository.
+Note that the prometheus package is installed, because `package`
+is mentioned in the config file.

 The checked out git repo in /tmp/prometheus should _only_ contain the prometheus directory thanks to
 the sparse checkout.
 Changes made to any other subdirectory in that repo do not trigger a prometheus
 reload.

-Then with gitopperctl (8) you can query the server:
+Then with gitopperctl(8) you can query the server:

 ~~~
 ./gitopperctl -i <path-to-your-key> list service @localhost